Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Students should know:

-The structure of the parts of the shoot, the main organs of animal organ systems, indicate their significance.
+The structure of parts of the shoot, the main organs of animal organ systems, indicate their significance.

 How one or another environmental factor can affect living organisms;